ANDREWAHN-UK/MS-one-more-turn/README.md

 These have been tested and adjusted at various viewports, so there is consistent styling, specifically that the text is removed, and a heavier reliance placed on icons at smaller viewports.
 The colour scheming for these accords with the header and footer, to maintain visual consistency.

-I used Opera, Edge, Firefox and Chrome, and tested this, along with general usability using the dev tools there.
+I used Opera, Edge, Firefox and Chrome, and tested this, along with general usability, using the dev tools there.

 Dev tools in chrome by right click + inspect + toggle device toolbar + select various devices.